But in the very best way! When I was trolling for artists

 try to incorporate in our artistic repertoires.
 If you want to see what

-Charcoal Drawing Lessons could be just the guide you are looking for.
-And
+such painting can offer you, Creating Abstract Art could be just the guide you are looking for.

 P.S.
 Are you a fan of Boldini?
 Are there other artists you can name who draw and paint with the same style and power?
 Leave a comment and let me know.